tomjoht/tomjoht.github.io/_restapicourse/docapis_flickr_example.md

 You access these fields through dot notation.
 It's a good idea to log the whole object to the console just to explore it better.

-## Displaying the photos using jQuery
+### 5. Pull out the information you need

 The following code uses jQuery to loop through each of the responses and inserts the necessary components into an image tag to display each photo.
 Usually in documentation you don't need to be so explicit about how to use a common language like jQuery.
-You assume that the developer is capable in a specific language (just not with your API).
+You assume that the developer is capable in a specific programming language.

 ```html
 <html>